fortify/fortify-ssc-parser-sarif/README.md

 * Obtain the plugin binary jar file
 	* Either download from Bintray (see [Related Links](#related-links))
-	* Or by building yourself (see [Information for plugin developers](#information-for-plugin-developers))
+	* Or by building yourself (see [Developers](#developers))
-* If you already have another version of the plugin installed, first uninstall the plugin by following the steps in [Plugin Uninstall](#plugin-uninstall)
+* If you already have another version of the plugin installed, first uninstall the previously installed version of the plugin by following the steps under [Uninstall](#uninstall) below
 * In Fortify Software Security Center:
 	* Navigate to Administration->Plugins->Parsers
 	* Click the `NEW` button